 The James O. Page Legacy Scholarship, endowed by Hartwell Medical, will be open to any aspiring EMS leader who is interested in mentorship.
 It is named for the late Jim Page, considered to be the father of modern EMS.

-The scholarship will honor the legacy of Jim Page by offering the recipient a structured six-part mentorship, facilitated by Jay Fitch himself.
-A first step in the mentorship will be to attend the Pinnacle EMS Leadership Forum, with registration and all expenses paid by the Scholarship.
-In 2023, Pinnacle will be at the JW Marriott Hill Country Resort San Antonio, July 24-28.
+The scholarship will honor the legacy of Jim Page by offering the recipient a structured six-part mentorship, facilitated by Dr. Jay Fitch.
+A first step in the mentorship will be to attend the 2024 Pinnacle EMS Leadership Forum, with registration and all expenses paid by the scholarship.
+Pinnacle will be held Aug.
+12-16, 2024, in Marco Island, Florida.

 The Foundation is endowed by the EMS consulting firm Fitch & Associates, other major organizations, and individuals that believe that the future of our profession requires the aggressive development of its future leaders.
 If you are interested in providing a named scholarship or other financial support, please contact Jay Fitch at [email protected]

 Jim Page is considered one of the founding fathers of modern-day emergency medical services.
 He devoted his entire life to serving others and was truly the “conscience” of EMS nationwide – never hesitating to call out mediocrity when he saw it, setting an example of service for all of us to follow.
 Jim’s legacy of excellence in patient care and public service carries on after his death, through the hundreds of books, articles, magazines, and videos that he produced and, most importantly, through the literally thousands of lives that he touched and mentored into the EMS leaders of today.

 Jim began his fire service career in the Los Angeles County Fire Department in 1957.
 He served in numerous locations and roles while working his way through the ranks and completing undergraduate education and law school at night.
 He became a licensed California attorney in 1971.